ShamylZakariya/wgpu_demo/notes.md

 ## Presently

-- camera could use a look_at function
+2:
+- move color and depth textures into camera

+3:
+- render to texture, and use display triangle

+THEN we can use "camera" with depth textures to render shadows

 - THEN
 	- shadows!?